The thought of having a smoothie for breakfast seemed too hard.

 This year, I have resolved to embrace a healthier lifestyle.
 So the milky sugary coffees that I felt I NEEDED to stop me from getting all morning-stabby are gone.

-But that doesn’t sound very sexy, does it?
+That doesn’t sound as sexy, does it?

 Smoothies are so much better for you than juicing.
 Smoothies ensure you get the whole fruit or vegetable, including all the fibre.